Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 .. warning:: DP only supports scattering and gathering primitive collections of tensors like lists, dicts, etc.
-    Therefore the :meth:`~pytorch_lightning.core.hooks.ModelHooks.transfer_batch_to_device` hook does not apply in this mode and will not be called.
+    Therefore the :meth:`~pytorch_lightning.core.hooks.ModelHooks.transfer_batch_to_device` hook does not apply in this mode and if you have overridden it, it will not be called.

 .. testcode::
     :skipif: torch.cuda.device_count() < 2